graveja0/health-care-markets/README.md

 markets based on data summarizing economic links among market participants.
-In other words, just as the multinomial logit provides an analytic framework for estimating consumer demand, our network analytic approach provides a an analytic framework for detecting markets.
-As noted abovee, a nice feature of the approach is that common methods for defining markets (e.g., HSA, the hypothetical monopolist test, etc.) can all be seen as special cases of community deteection.
+In other words, just as the multinomial logit provides an analytic framework for estimating consumer demand, our network analytic approach provides an analytic framework for detecting markets.
+As noted above, a nice feature of the approach is that common methods for defining markets (e.g., HSA, the hypothetical monopolist test, etc.) can all be seen as special cases of community detection.

 Once understood in that sense, it is straightforward to see that our framework easily accommodates measures of economic linkages motivated by